MagmaGuy/FreeMinecraftModels/ReadMe.md

 - Blockbench uses a specific system of IDs for the textures, but actually reads the textures sequentially from config.
 IDs are assigned here based on their position in the list of textures, following how Blockbench does it.
 - Each boneBlueprint is a different armor stand entity due to Minecraft limitations
 - Leather horse armor is on the head slot of the armor stand
 - Armor stands are used for the default static items. //todo: soon I'll have to implement the new alternative display system from MC 1.19.4+, it's way more efficient
+- To avoid collisions with other plugins which modify leather horse armor, FMM uses custom model data values starting at 50,000
 # Contributing to the FreeMinecraftModels (FMM) project in general

 FMM is actually crowdfunded by the lovely people over at https://www.patreon.com/magmaguy !
 All contributions help more than you'd imagine ;)